 Kingston is a somewhat small borough located in the state of Pennsylvania.
 With a population of 12,941 people and five constituent neighborhoods, Kingston is the 79th largest community in Pennsylvania.
-Much of the housing stock in Kingston was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Kingston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Kingston is a decidedly white-collar borough, with fully 85.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kingston is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Kingston who work in office and administrative support (16.27%), healthcare (11.68%), and sales jobs (9.93%).

-The overall education level of Kingston citizens is substantially higher than the typical US community, as 30.50% of adults in Kingston have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Kingston citizens is substantially higher than the typical US community, as 30.50% of adults in Kingston have at least a bachelor's degree.

 The per capita income in Kingston in 2010 was $29,298, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $117,192 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.